 - The IRS selected your tax return for audit because they believe it has large errors in it.
 Your tax preparer should have spotted these “trouble areas” in advance and talked to you about it before you filed your tax return with the IRS.
 Obviously your tax preparer lacked the training and experience to spot those “trouble areas” on your tax return.
 So why would you even consider using your tax preparer to represent you in your audit?
 We will carefully review your tax return for trouble areas before the audit begins and take appropriate steps to put your best tax position forward in the audit.

 - Your tax preparer also lacks the necessary experience to deal with the IRS.
 Your tax preparer has been trained to prepare tax returns, not to fight with the IRS.
 Your tax return preparer earns his/her living by preparing tax returns.
-We earn our living by representing taxpayers before the IRS.
+We earn our living by serving taxpayers through IRS representation.

 - It is also possible that your tax preparer made some errors on your tax return.
 So is your tax preparer going to have your best interest in the audit … or … is your tax preparer going to try to hide those errors from you?
 Since we didn’t prepare your tax return, our loyalty is 100% on your side.